· · ·

 These are your boats for the underground river tour.
 They will take you through a gaping entrance in the limestone and karst cliff face.

-Inside, you get to begin your cruise on the Puerto Princesa Subterranean River, which is one of the longest underground rivers in the world at 8.2 kilometres.
+Inside, you begin your cruise on one of the longest underground rivers in the world.
+The cave has incredible stalactites and stalagmites, and a large bat population.

-As part of the tour, you’re provided with an audio guide which explains the different sections of the cave.
-Your guide will use a torch to help illuminate certain formations mentioned in the guide.
+As part of the tour, you’re provided with an audio guide which explains the different sections in the cave.
+Your guide will use a torch to illuminate rock formations and points of interest.

 How to Get to the Puerto Princesa Subterranean River From the City